IamfromSpace/bitbang/README.md

 *I like BrainFuck, but why can't it be 8 times harder?*

 BitBang is an esoteric programming language inspired by BrainFuck.
-It however has two fewer character/instruction and is even harder to write, yay!
+It however has four fewer character/instruction and is even harder to write, yay!

 All symbols operate almost identically, except that `+`, `-`, and `>` are replaced with `!`.
 Instead of operating on one byte of memory at a time, BitBang operates an a single bit.  `!` inverts the value at pointer's address, and advances the pointer address by one.
+Also, since not required for Turing Completeness, `.` and `,` are omitted.

 ## Syntax